Who Wants to Be a Millionaire? (Irish game show): Lunula controversy

 In June 2001, contestant Shane O'Doherty was asked, as the 13th (£250,000) question, in what part of the body the lunula was.
 He used his phone-a-friend lifeline to ring a physician, who said it was in the heart, which was the answer he then gave.
-The desired answer was the fingernail, and so O'Doherty's winnings fell from £125,000 back to the guaranteed £32,000.
+The desired answer was the nail (anatomy), and so O'Doherty's winnings fell from £125,000 back to the guaranteed £32,000.
 In fact, a lunula is any crescent or moon-shaped structure, including both the white base of the fingernail and the segments of the semilunar heart valves.
 O'Doherty protested that, since both answers were correct, he should not have been eliminated.
 He threatened to sue the producers, and the controversy generated media debate for two weeks.
 Eventually he was allowed to return to the show.
 He was asked another question, and opted to pass and keep the £125,000 he had previously accrued.
-The replacement question was also criticised as flawed; it described John Pius Boland as an "Olympic gold medallist" even though the medals received by winners at the 1896 Olympics were actually silver.
+The replacement question was also criticised as flawed; it described John Pius Boland as an "Olympic gold medallist" even though the medals received by winners at the 1896 Summer Olympics were actually silver.